bigomics/omicsplayground-doc/dataprep/contrasts.rst

 Group-based contrasts (short form)
 --------------------------------------------------------------------------------

 The group-based contrast is especially useful in datasets with large number of samples, as assigning the contrasts to each sample can be cumbersome.
+Hoever, this approach only works if users are focusing on a single phenotype in their dataset.

 Following the example above, if we would like to create a contrast between the two countries Japan and Switzerland, we will need to create a column called **group** in the sample file, which